Cherokee County, North Carolina: 20th century to present

 The first known brick house in the county, the John Tatham House, was north of Andrews.
 It was destroyed in the early 1900s.
+The Church of God denomination was organized in the Camp Creek area of Cherokee County around 1906.
+In 1914, the U.S. Supreme Court settled a 22-year border dispute in which parts of northern Cherokee County were claimed by Tennessee.
+The land was awarded to North Carolina.
 The Cherokee County Fair started in 1923.
 The 43-inmate Cherokee County Jail was built in downtown Murphy in 1922.
 The current Cherokee County Courthouse was constructed next door four years later.
 The jail was demolished in 2008 after a new 150-inmate detention center was completed on Regal Street.

 The nation's oldest and largest folk school, John C. Campbell Folk School, was founded in southeast Cherokee County in 1925.
 US 64 to Hayesville opened in 1926.
 US 74 between Murphy and Andrews was created in 1927.
 The roads were paved in the 1940s.

 The county's first medical institution was Petrie Hospital, founded in November 1933 by Dr. R.W.
 Petrie, an eye, ear, nose, and throat specialist.
 The hospital was a two-story white brick building atop a hill on Peachtree Street in downtown Murphy.
 It started with four registered nurses and a capacity of 21 patients.
 The Sisters of Providence of Holyoke came to Murphy in 1956 to manage Petrie Hospital and renamed it Providence Hospital.
 The 22-bed Murphy General Hospital was built by Dr. F. V. Taylor in 1941 and closed in July 1969 due to insufficient staff and property.
 In 1956, a $375,000, 30-bed non-profit regional hospital named District Memorial was constructed in Andrews.
 In January 1974 the Murphy Town Council approved spending $4,000 on a study to see whether constructing a new hospital was feasible.
 Following this study, Providence Hospital closed in 1978 and Murphy Medical Center was founded in 1979.
 Citing uncollected payments, District Memorial Hospital declared bankruptcy in 2000, closed soon afterward, and was demolished.